aravindhk/QESummerSchool/Day-5/exercise-7/README.md

 ## GPU oversubscription

-While the rule of thumb for the GPU version of QE is 1 MPI process per GPU, depending on the input you may benefit from *oversubscribing* the GPU with multiple processes per GPU card.
+While the rule of thumb for the GPU version of QE is 1 MPI process per GPU, depending on the input you may benefit from *oversubscribing* the GPU with multiple MPI processes per GPU card.

 Try to run the previous examples with 2 MPI processes per GPU and 4 MPI processes per GPU.
 Can you observe improvements?

 ## CUDA-Aware MPI